john-science/john-science.github.io/_posts/2022-11-08-good-unit-tests.md

     self.assertIn("Bac", pops)
 ```

 And now we have 4 unit tests for 4 functions.
-They unit tests have 100% code coverage, yes, but more importnaly they cover all the major features of our code separately.
+The unit tests have 100% code coverage, yes, but more importnaly they cover all the major features of our code separately.
 And we can read the tests to convince ourselves of exactly how our code functions.

 # Important Take-Aways